lianqi1008/MCM/readme.md

 ## Inference
 If you want to load our finetuned models, please download from [[Google drive](https://arxiv.org/abs/2306.15561)] or [[Baidu cloud](https://arxiv.org/abs/2306.15561)] (code: dfsz) and put in ./checkpoint/finetuned/.

-Note that '--exp_name' is the location where the bit stream of the token index is saved, you can name it arbitrarily, and you can delete the folder after inferencing, which is not important.
+Note that '--exp_name' is the location where the bit stream of the token index is saved, you can name it arbitrarily, and you can delete the folder after inference, which is not important.

 "Inference on GPU is not recommended for the autoregressive models (the entropy coder is run sequentially on CPU)."(mentioned in CompressAI), so please run on CPU for inference.
 ```